syumai/workers-playground/tinygo-server/README.md

 # tinygo-server

-* A simple JSON server implemented in Go and compiled with tinygo.
+* A simple HTTP JSON server implemented in Go and compiled with tinygo.

 ## Example